SpektraSystems/SQL-Database-Migration-Demo/README.md

 30. Point to the **Impact and generated recommendations**.

 31. Click on **Upload to Azure Migrate** button.
-The **Upload to Azure Migrate** button will be greyed out in the begining Once all databases are analyzed, **Upload to Azure Migrate** button becomes functional.
+The **Upload to Azure Migrate** button will be greyed out in the begining, Once all databases are analyzed, **Upload to Azure Migrate** button becomes functional.
+This may take 2 to 5 minutes depending on number of databases you've selected.

 <img src="/images/compatibilityissues-mi.png">